-The Sum of All Numbers sales rep sends the prospect paperwork that will allow her to create a proposal and close the sale.
+The Sum of All Numbers sales rep sends the prospect paperwork that will allow them to create a proposal and close the sale.
 Inevitably, some prospects will forget or procrastinate on returning the paperwork, stalling the sales process.
 In that case, the automated sequence includes reminder emails and tasks for the rep to call if the prospect hasn’t yet responded.

 Up until this point, the sales processes for most businesses involve the same general goals: contact, engagement, and qualification.
 Here’s where things start to change.
-Some businesses may have unique sales stages, like scheduling an in-person meeting, arranging for a free trial, or sending a product sample.
+Some businesses may have unique sales lead stages, like scheduling an in-person meeting, arranging for a free trial, or sending a product sample.
 Regardless, this stage of the pipeline is designed to move prospects closer to closing the deal.

 As the sales process comes to a close, the sales rep asks the prospect to finalize the deal.

 To close a new customer, Sum of All Numbers sends a proposal.
 At this point, it’s win or lose—accept or reject.

 It all comes down to this: The sales process ends in either a win or loss.
 Each scenario might prompt its own set of automated follow-up actions—like a series of welcome emails for a new customer, or a six-month check-in email for a lead who didn’t end up buying.

 As they do when a prospect isn’t ready to buy earlier in the sales process, the Sum of All Numbers sales rep keeps in touch with the prospect who rejected the proposal.
 In six months, the software will give them a reminder to call and see if they changed their mind.

 If the prospect accepts the proposal, that means Sum of All Numbers has a new customer—and it’s time to welcome them with emails and an onboarding meeting to get started on the work ahead.
 Another automated sequence will guide them along the way.